Skip to Main Content

 Research Study Design

-Nursing Research, Step By Step, from: American Journal of Nursing
+Nursing Research, Step By Step - Series from American Journal of Nursing

 This series coordinated by the Heilbrunn Family Center for Research Nursing at Rockefeller University is designed to give nurses the knowledge and skills they need to participate in research, step by step.
 Each column will present the concepts that underpin evidence-based practice—from research design to data interpretation.
 Some articles are accompanied by a podcast offering more insight and context from the author.
 Articles from the series are listed below.